zeichen/ant-design/.github/CONTRIBUTING.md

 ### 1. Read the documentation.

-It sad but true that someone just glance(not read) [Ant Design's documentation](http://ant.design/).
+It sad but true that someone just glance(not read) [Vsi Design's documentation](http://ant.design/).
 Please read the documentation closely.
 What's more, you can modify and run our demo with [CodePen](http://codepen.io/benjycui/pen/KgPZrE?editors=001).
 It's helpful to understand our documentation.

 Tips: choose the corresponding documentation with versions selector which in the bottom-right corner.

-### 2. Make sure that your question is about Ant Design, not React
+### 2. Make sure that your question is about Vsi Design, not React

-Someone may think all of the questions that he/she meets in developing are about Ant Design, but it's not true.
+Someone may think all of the questions that he/she meets in developing are about Vsi Design, but it's not true.
 So, please read [React's documentation](http://facebook.github.io/react/docs/getting-started.html) or just Google (not Baidu, seriously) your questions with keyword *React* first.
-If you are sure that your question is about Ant Design, go ahead.
+If you are sure that your question is about Vsi Design, go ahead.

-### 3. Read the FAQ and search the issues list of Ant Design
+### 3. Read the FAQ and search the issues list of Vsi Design

 Your questions may be asked and solved by others.
 So please spend several minutes on searching.
 Remember [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), both code and questions.